geekan/MetaGPT-docs/src/en/guide/in_depth_guides/breakpoint_recovery.md

 - `Ctrl-C` interrupts the program

 ### Serialized storage structure
-In order to clarify the structural information of the overall project, a hierarchical approach is used to serialize and store the content.
+In order to clarify the structural information of the overall serialized project, a hierarchical approach is used to serialize and store the content.

 When the program is interrupted, the file structure corresponding to different modules in the storage directory is as follows: